 The book is only for people who seek muscle growth.
 It’s not well suited for tone, fat loss, or general fitness.

-- Aceto covers form and technique of bodybuilding exercises.
+- Aceto covers the form and technique of bodybuilding exercises.
 Drawings and descriptions included.

-- Aceto goes over the different set and rep schemes for different fitness levels (beginner, intermediate or advanced)
+- Aceto details set/rep schemes for different fitness levels (beginner, intermediate, or advanced)

-- Training schedules – Aceto goes into detail about split schedules and offers multiple options for beginner, intermediate and advanced trainees.
+- Training schedules: Aceto details split schedules and offers multiple options for beginner, intermediate, and advanced trainees.

-- Types of sets – Drop sets, pyramids, supersets and so on.
+- Types of sets: Aceto explains drop sets, pyramids, supersets, and so on.

 Championship Bodybuilding is so much more than what I can write in this blog post.
 It has helped me greatly.
-In fact, the five years of training I did before this book did not produce one month worth of the results I received after reading Championship Bodybuilding.
+In fact, the five years of training I did prior to reading the book, did not produce one month worth of the results I received after following Aceto’s principles.

 As an athlete for over 18 years and a broke single mom for most of that time, I created this site to aid not only broke single parents to a life of fitness, but anyone who believes the road to fitness requires a lot of cash or time.
 In reality, the way to fitness is paved with knowledge and firm principles; teaching readers how to master both is the goal of this site.